Anal Fistula Surgery in Thailand Your guide to cost, top specialists & hospitals

 Simple Fistula (Low Trans-sphincteric / Intersphincteric)

-Fistulae involving minimal sphincter muscle — typically low intersphincteric or low trans-sphincteric tracts.
+Fistulae involving minimal sphincter muscle, typically low intersphincteric or low trans-sphincteric tracts.
 These can usually be treated with straightforward fistulotomy, which lays the tract open and allows it to heal from the base.
-Cure rates exceed 90% with low risk to continence.
+Cure rates for this group are around 95% with low risk to continence.
+Complex transsphincteric, suprasphincteric, and Crohn's-associated fistulae sit in a different category with substantially lower cure rates (often 50–70%) and are covered below.

 Complex Fistula (High Trans-sphincteric / Suprasphincteric)

-• Crosses significant sphincter muscle — fistulotomy would risk continence
+- Crosses significant sphincter muscle, where fistulotomy would risk continence

 Recurrent Fistula